 - “Picante/Pickles” – Spiced and/or Pickled fish, keep in mind the longer they’re in the can, the spicier they get.

-- De Caldeirada - Fish (normally octopus or squid) in a traditional “fish stew” broth made with onions, garlic, tomatoes, white wine, parsley and Bay leaf.
-Stronger flavor than plain fish but quite palatable.
+- De Caldeirada – Fish (normally octopus or squid) in a traditional “fish stew” broth made with onions, garlic, tomatoes, white wine, parsley, and Bay leaf.
+Stronger flavor than plain fish but is quite palatable.